alphagov/search-api/docs/search-api.md

-# Unified Search API
+# Search API

 This API is the main endpoint for performing searches on GOV.UK.
 It supports keyword searching, ordering by relevance or date fields, filtering and faceting.

-At the time of writing, there is one other endpoint, the `advanced_search` endpoint, which is slowly being replaced by the `unified_search` endpoint.
+At the time of writing, there is one other endpoint, the `advanced_search` endpoint, which is slowly being replaced by the `search` endpoint.
 The `advanced_search` endpoint shouldn't be used by new code.

 ## Parameters

-The unified search API supports many query string parameters.
+The search API supports many query string parameters.
 It validates parameters strictly - any unknown parameters, or parameters with invalid options, will cause an HTTP 422 error.
 This makes it likely that typos do not result in silently returning the wrong results, and also makes it easier to